 The Mexibell still tends to more sweet than heat, unlike the comparable Cajun Belle pepper (another bell pepper-like chili) that can actually hit jalapeño level heat.
 It ranges between 100 and 1,000 Scoville heat units, which is the same SHU spread as Cubanelle and Italian long hot peppers.
 At its peak it’s equal to a poblano chili, which really puts this mild simmer in perspective.
 Compared to our jalapeño reference point, the Mexibell is three to eighty times milder than a jalapeño, depending on the chilies chosen.

-What does the Mexibell pepper look like and taste like?
+What does the Mexibell look like and taste like?

 How can you use this chili?